 Based on analysis conducted by The Principal®, employees may need to save at least 10 percent of their pay plus employer contributions over their entire working careers to have enough income in retirement.
 This assumes they may need about 85 percent of their pre-retirement income to maintain their current lifestyles after they retire.
 Each individual's situation is unique, though, so savings and post-retirement needs may differ.

 Are your employees on track to reach their retirement saving goals?

-To help your employees get there, we suggest three steps:
+To help your employees and your plan get there, we suggest three steps:

-- Strategic measurement: we provide a Retirement Readiness Report to plan sponsors that measures key metrics to help track the success of the retirement plan.
+- Strategic measurement: Each year, we provide a plan-specific Retirement Readiness Report to plan sponsors that measures key metrics to help track the success of the retirement plan.

 Help your employees get retirement ready

 - How plan design may impact participation and contribution rates

 - Participant Savings Rates & Income Replacement Ratios